 What is negative fill?

 Every photo needs a key light, but not every photo needs a fill light.
-However, when it is used, it has a huge impact on a photo – both good and bad.
+However, when it’s used, it has a huge impact on a photo – both good and bad.

-What I love about light is that you don’t need to know everything all at once.
-You can build up your knowledge in blocks starting with a single light source until, eventually, you’ve got a thorough understanding of the fundamentals of light.
+You don’t need to know everything about photography lighting all at once.
+You can build up your knowledge in blocks, starting with a single light source, until you have a thorough understanding of the fundamentals of light.

 Leave a comment